Should they be included in your retirement portfolio?

 As with VCTs, there is no capital gains tax payable on the disposal of an EIS after three years and there is also the ability to defer capital gains tax on different assets and benefit from an inheritance tax exemption after two years.

 Whilst offering potentially advantageous tax advantages, both the VCT and the EIS are not investing in well-established companies and therefore carry a potentially higher risk than investing in blue-chip companies.

-The advantages and risks of Venture Capital Trusts and Enterprise Investment Schemes.
+Advantages and risks Venture Capital Trusts and Enterprise Investment Schemes.

-Therefore, why not arrange an appointment with one of our independent financial advisers to find out if VCTs and EISs could help you?
+Why not arrange an appointment with one of our independent financial advisers to find out if Venture Capital Trusts and Enterprise Investment Schemes could help you.